 Shih Tzu and Chinese Imperial size/weight

 The standard sized Shih Tzu is 9”-11” tall.
 The imperial or CID (Chinese Imperial) is under 9” tall.
-My favorite size is 8”-9” tall.
 Most Shih Tzu’s will be anywhere from 1” – 2” longer than they are tall.
-Most males will be shorter in length than the females by design (for a good reason J ).
+Most males will be shorter in length than the females by design.

 So… if you are looking for a dog in the 7 lb range do not neglect to check out the 9-10lb dogs as you may be still getting a smaller “sized” dog.
 Ask questions about the height and length of the parents along with weight as this is very important to determine overall size.
-All dogs should be measured with a wicket as to get the correct height.
 Do you want a short stocky little dog with good substance or do you want a slender and petite baby?
 I think it is very important as a buyer to be informed as some people are looking for a particular height or a particular look, not necessarily weight alone.
 Weight alone will not give you any one particular "look".

 Shih Tzu and Chinese Imperial estimated Weight Chart